thuang-power/thuang-power.github.io/_pages/about.md

 <!---
 [Jul.
 2024] My single-authored paper titled "Non-intrusive Enforcement of Decentralized Stability Protocol for IBRs in AC Microgrids" is under the third-round review in *IEEE Transcations on Smart Grid*.
 The preprint version is [here](https://arxiv.org/abs/2310.09450).
 -->
+[Apr.
+2026] Dr. Huang received the <span style="color:red">**NSF CAREER award**</span>.
+Thanks, NSF!

+[Apr.
+2026] Our paper titled "Cyber Attack Detection in Renewable-Rich IBR-Dominated Microgrids: A Natural Watermarking Approach" is accepted by Electric Power Systems Research.
+Congratulations, Imasha and Lars!

+[Mar.
+2026] Dr. Huang gave a presentation in the panel titled "Energy for AI" in the 2026 AI-Energy Summit in San Diego.
+He also chaired one plenary session and one panel titled "AI for Energy Conversion and Power Networks."

+[Mar.
+2026] Dr. Huang was invited to give a talk titled "Boosting Cyber-Physical Resilience of IBR-rich Power Networks" at the University of Houston.

 [Nov.
 2025] Congratulations, Imasha and Lars, for winning the **first** and **second** places in the 2025 SDSU Engineering Graduate Research Symposium!

 [Jul.
 2025] As a panel speaker, Dr. Huang was invited to give a talk at the IEEE PES General Meeting 2025.